rpires71/milestone1/README.md

   ### PASS
   **Meets the intent of WCAG 2.1 SC 1.3.1 (Info and Relationships) and SC 4.1.2 (Name, Role, Value).
 Optional future hardening: add a live region for carousel slide change announcements when controls are focused.**
+  **Improvements:** I've decided to replace the default blue focus ring and use an on-brand, accessible focus style for the Bookings form fields.
+  - Because I'm using Bootstrap, I've overrided its :focus border/box-shadow.
+The safest (and WCAG-friendly) choice from the website palette is the dark chocolate (#3e2c23, --headings-footer-background).
+The gold/hazel accents don't reach the 3:1 non-text contrast needed for focus indicators.
+  - **Contrast:** #3e2c23 on the light background exceeds 3:1 for non-text contrast (WCAG 2.2 SC 1.4.11).
+The gold/hazel accents don't meet 3:1 for a thin border.
+  - **Focus visibility:** A thicker ring (border + outer glow) is clearly perceivable for keyboard users (SC 2.4.7).
+  - **Doesn't rely on color alone:** The ring adds a shape/weight change (thicker stroke), improving perception for color-vision deficiency.
+  - **Works with Bootstrap:** !important ensures your focus styles win over Bootstrap’s default blue.
       </td>
    </tr>
 </table>